 I have good news for you: it's not in your head.
-You're not crazy, you're not overreacting, and you're not alone.
-You probably suffer from Hashimoto's disease.
+You're not crazy, you're not posturing and you're not alone.
+You probably suffer from Hashimoto's disease

-Now this in itself is of course not something to be happy about.
-What is nice is that after reading this e-book you know exactly why you are not feeling happy.
-And even better: you will know that you don't have to live with residual symptoms and that with a few adjustments in the area of nutrition and lifestyle you can start feeling good again!
+Of course, this in itself is not something to be happy about.
+What is nice is that after watching this free online webinar you will know exactly why you are not feeling happy.
+And even better: you'll know that you don't have to live with residual complaints and that with a few dietary and lifestyle adjustments you can start to feel good again!

 The human body is an ingenious combination of some 100,000 billion cells, tissues, organs, substances and thoughts.
 In order to work like a well-oiled machine, almost all of these parts depend on sufficient thyroid hormone.
 Therefore, in order to feel happy, two things must be properly regulated.

 - The cells in our body must actually be able to use the thyroid hormone.

 Unfortunately doctors rarely look at the second point.
 They check the supply of hormone in the blood, but do not look at whether this supply can be used.

 In this free Weetkracht Webinar, I'll update you on your diagnosis and show you the bigger picture, helping you understand that there are more aspects to a slow thyroid than just supplementing a hormone deficiency.

 With proper blood tests and lifestyle modifications (diet, exercise, sleep, thoughts and stress), you can influence the availability and usability of your thyroid hormone.